-To enter points not reported to you on Form 1098 to determine if they are fully deductible in the current year or if you must deduct them over the life of the loan:
+You may need to enter points not reported to you on Form 1098 Mortgage Interest Statement to determine if they are fully deductible in the current year or if you must deduct them over the life of the loan.

 The term “points” is used to describe certain charges paid, or treated as paid, by a borrower to obtain a home mortgage.
 Points may also be called loan origination fees, maximum loan charges, loan discount, or discount points.